tensorfreitas/lunatask-mcp/README.md

   - Tasks without scheduled date but with motivation as "must"
   - Tasks without scheduled date but with eisenhower as 1 (urgent and important)

-The reason behind these filters is that if you try to gather all the tasks from the Lunastask API you will easily fill up your LLM context if you have a lot of tasks.
+The reason behind these filters is that if you try to gather all the tasks from the LunaTask API you will easily fill up your LLM context if you have a lot of tasks.
 In the future these could be expanded to include:
 - filters by `goal_id`
 - filters for all priority types